jeff4/bionotes.github.io/_comp/typescript.md

 //       but required in type '{ meter: number; type: "villanelle"; }'.
 /* --------------------------------------------------------------------- */
 ```
 ### Dangers of Intersection Types p.
 83
+* Intersection types are very useful.
+But it's very easy to use them in ways that confuse yourself, other programmers, or the TS compiler.
+* When using intersection types, **please keep things as simple as possible**.
+* Kinds of problems:
+    1. Long assignability errors p.
+83
+    1. `never` p.
+84

 ### Summary of Chapter 4 p.
 84-85